stevreut/mini-social-network/README.md

     - on Windows: right-click and [follow these instructions](https://support.microsoft.com/en-us/windows/zip-and-unzip-files-f6dde0a7-0fec-8294-e1d3-703ed85e7ebc)
 5. Using bash, Mac terminal, or equivalent utility:
     - `cd` to the resulting `mini-social-network-main` directory
-    - `npm install` (to install "jest" and "inquirer")
+    - `npm install`

 ## Usage

-1. Using bash, Mac terminal, or equivalent utility: cd to the "mini-social-network-main" directory
+1. Using bash, Mac terminal, or equivalent utility: cd to the `mini-social-network-main` directory
+2. *OPTIONAL:* Once in the `mini-social-network-main` directory, `npm run seed` to seed the database with initial values designed for demonstration.
+(The application will work find without this step, but the database collections will initally be empty in that case.)
-2. Once in the "mini-social-network-main" directory, node index.js to run the application.
+3. From within the `mini-social-network` directory, issue the instruction `npm run start` to run the server locally.
-3. You will be prompted for each of the following:
-    - *"What are your initials? (no more than 3)?"*
-        - (Input will be automatically trimmed of excess spaces and shifted to upper case.)
-    - *"What should be the color of the initials? (can be color name or color hex code)"*
-    - *"Choose a shape for the background (Use arrow keys)"*
-        - Note that a selection is made using the up-arrow or down-arrow keys and [enter]
-    - *"Color of background shape (can be color name or color hex code)"*
-4. Once all four questions have been answered, a file `logo.svg` will be produced in the same directory in which the application was run.
-(Note that any pre-existing `logo.svg` file in the same directory will be overwritten.)
-5. Note that no response from the user will be rejected *per se*; however responses which are not acceptable are overridden - specifically:
-    - If no initials are entered then "XYZ" is used instead.
-    - If too many initials are entered then only the first three are used.
-    - If an invalid color name or hex code is entered then the color black is used instead.
+4. Using a web browser on the local platform, access the server/app via URL `http://localhost:3001/` (suffixed with appropriate URL suffixes as shown in the [demo](TODO)).
+Alternatively, use [Postman](https://www.postman.com/), [Insomnia](https://insomnia.rest/), or any equivalent requestor application to access the same URL paths.

+   URL paths available are:

+## Testing / Demonstration

 **Note** that a demonstration video can be found on *YouTube* by [following this link](https://www.youtube.com/watch?v=TODO).
 ## Credits

 Special thanks to the teaching staff of the University of Pennsylvania Full Stack Coding Boot Camp (UPENN-VIRT-FSF-FT-07-2023-U-LOLC-M-F).